3 Tips on Training Today’s Female Athletes

 This can fall into two different buckets: female athletes and/or youth athletes

-After spending most of my career working in college strength and conditioning, I made the switch over into the private sector and soon found myself working with primarily youth female athletes.
+After spending most of my career working in college strength and conditioning, I made the switch to the private sector.
+I soon found myself working with and training primarily youth female athletes.

 When I say primarily, I mean like 80% of our clientele.